yachna/containers/kubernetes-service-cli.md

 <dl>
 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>The zone that you want to add.
 It must be a VPC zone within the cluster's region.
 To see available VPC zones, run `ibmcloud ks zones --provider vpc-classic`.
 This value is required.</dd>

+<dt><code>--subnet-id <em>SUBNET_ID</em></code></dt>
+<dd>The ID of the subnet that you want to add.
+The VPC subnet must be within the `zone` that you specify.
+To see available VPC subnets, run `ibmcloud ks subnets --provider vpc-classic --vpc-d <vpc> --zone <vpc_zone>`.
+VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so use a VPC subnet with enough IP addresses, such as 256.
+This value is required.</dd>

 <dt><code>--cluster <em>CLUSTER</em></code></dt>
 <dd>The name or ID of the cluster.
 To list VPC clusters, run `ibmcloud ks clusters --provider vpc-classic`.
 This value is required.</dd>